nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-16-a-change-for-the-better-1/index.md

 ---
-title: 'A change for the better #1 - Merrill Lynch to Aggreko'
+title: "A change for the better #1 - Merrill Lynch to Aggreko"
 date: 2007-08-16
 author: MrHinsh
 id: "331"